 Good zero-proof drinks aren’t just for Dry January.
-Here are some products we’ve tried — and liked
+Here are some products we’ve tried — and liked.

 Bottles I liked (some with caveats)

 This is, by no means, a comprehensive list.
-Other bottles I’ve seen praise of include Kentucky 74 (billed as a non-alcoholic whiskey) and Sacré (a maple-syrup and herbal brew).
-I’m also looking forward to mixing with Lyre’s Dry Aperitif and playing with Noughty, a de-alcoholized bubbly Chardonnay that I hear avoids the overly sweetened issue dogging many non-alcoholic wines.
+Other bottles I’ve seen praise of include Kentucky 74 (billed as a nonalcoholic whiskey) and Sacré (a maple-syrup and herbal brew).
+I’m also looking forward to mixing with Lyre’s Dry Aperitif and playing with Noughty, a de-alcoholized bubbly Chardonnay that I hear avoids the overly sweetened issue dogging many nonalcoholic wines.

-Seedlip – Some consumers initially took Seedlip for a booze-free gin, but it actually has three distinct flavors—Garden 108, Grove 42 and Spice 94, which taste of, respectively, fresh peas/herb, citrus and allspice/cardamom.
+Seedlip: Some consumers initially took Seedlip for a booze-free gin, but it actually has three distinct flavors — Garden 108, Grove 42 and Spice 94, which taste of, respectively, fresh peas/herb, citrus and allspice/cardamom.
 They mix nicely with tonic, ginger ales and other sodas.
-What I’m looking forward to is the launch of Æcorn, a non-alcoholic citrusy aperitif from the same makers.
-It’s already available in the UK but will arrive in the U.S. this spring. $32 for a 700-ml (24-ounce) bottle, or $89 for three. seedlipdrinks.com
+What I’m looking forward to is the launch of Æcorn, a nonalcoholic citrusy aperitif from the same makers.
+It’s already available in Britain but will arrive in the United States this spring. $32 for a 700-ml (24-ounce) bottle, or $89 for three. seedlipdrinks.com

-Casamara Club – These non-alcoholic “leisure sodas” (a term I assume is meant to distinguish them from the serious sodas out there studying global debt relief models) were described as “amaro” club sodas, and based on that, I expected fizzy Fernets or effervescent Aperols, bittersweet flavor bombs.
+Casamara Club: These nonalcoholic “leisure sodas” (a term I assume is meant to distinguish them from the serious sodas out there studying global debt relief models) were described as “amaro” club sodas, and based on that, I expected fizzy Fernets or effervescent Aperols, bittersweet flavor bombs.
 The flavors of Casamara Club are more subtle, and not particularly bitter or sweet.
 But the line really grew on me, especially the Onda, which has a nice sage note and just a whisper of salt, as well as the Alta, which has hints of the bitter orange prominent in so many Italian red bitters. $24 for six-pack or $36 for 12-pack of 355-ml (12-ounce) bottles, casamaraclub.com

-Proteau – I genuinely liked both of the offerings from this company started by John deBary, a former beverage director of Momofuku.
-Ludlow Red eyeballs like a big fat Cabernet, but is instead a blend of blackberry, fig vinegar and a complex assortment of herbs.
+Proteau: I genuinely liked both of the offerings from this company started by John deBary, a former beverage director of Momofuku.
+Ludlow Red eyeballs like a big fat Cabernet but is instead a blend of blackberry, fig vinegar and a complex assortment of herbs.
 The vinegar may scare you off, but it shouldn’t — it’s actually balanced here, avoiding the nasal assault associated with some shrubs.
 The Rivington Spritz contains hibiscus, rhubarb, strawberries and a bit of gentian, but its bitterness is nicely balanced. $19.50 for a 750-ml (25-ounce) bottle, $39 for two. drinkproteau.com

-New London Light – This 0-percent ABV (alcohol by volume) bottle from Salcombe Distilling is not explicitly described as a gin stand-in, but it comes from a maker of good gins and “New London” is suggestive of the direction.
+New London Light: This 0-percent ABV (alcohol by volume) bottle from Salcombe Distilling is not explicitly described as a gin stand-in, but it comes from a maker of good gins, and “New London” is suggestive of the direction.
 This was one of the few base “spirits” I found pretty drinkable on its own.
 It has a nice whiff of juniper on the nose but is bright and lemony on the palate. $35 for a 750-ml (25-ounce) bottle. us.salcombegin.com

-Kin Spritz – This company is going all in on selling the sizzle of non-alcoholic drinks.
-I felt cooler just visiting its website, then dumber as I tried to grapple with their pitch of “euphorics,” adaptogens, nootropics and botanics that purportedly have some social life-enhancing, mood-elevating effects without any alcohol.
+Kin Spritz: This company is going all in on selling the sizzle of nonalcoholic drinks.
+I felt cooler just visiting its website, then dumber as I tried to grapple with their pitch of “euphorics,” adaptogens, nootropics and botanics that purportedly have some social-life-enhancing, mood-elevating effects without any alcohol.
 It reminded me of when I get my car fixed and the mechanic tells me the doodlehopper is broken — I don’t understand enough about cars to assess whether they’re just milking me for cash.
 But in the case of Kin Spritz, I also don’t care, because the canned cocktail is delicious and doesn’t cost nearly as much as the doodlehopper repair.
 (Though I haven’t tried it yet, I’ve heard good things about the taste of their Dream Light.
 It has melatonin in it, and honestly, even if we’re not socializing right now, who doesn’t need more sleep?) $27 for four-pack, $47 for eight-pack, $79 for 16-pack of 237-ml (8-ounce) cans, kineuphorics.com

-Monday Gin – Several sources I trust told me they liked this bottle.
+Monday Gin: Several sources I trust told me they liked this bottle.
 When I first tasted it, I decided I didn’t trust them anymore.
 I was fine with its bitterness, but my bottle had a weird mint mouthwash note I wasn’t crazy about.
 But then I reminded myself: When does anyone drink gin straight from the bottle?
 And sure enough, mixed with tonic, over ice with a twist of lime in a G(ish) & T — it’s good stuff. $40 for a 750-ml (25-ounce) bottle, $94 for three. drinkmonday.co

-Ghia – I’d recommend this one with a caveat: It is for people who really like bitter drinks.
+Ghia: I’d recommend this one with a caveat: It is for people who really like bitter drinks.
 I’m talking more bitter than a Negroni, more bitter than Fernet, more bitter than a bad divorce.
 It’s complex and comes in punching hard.
-You can tell folks who make a big deal out of drinking Malört that they have no idea what hard-core really is. $33 for a 535-ml (18-ounce) bottle, $65 for two, $170 for six. drinkghia.com
+You can tell folks who make a big deal out of drinking Malört that they have no idea what hardcore really is. $33 for a 535-ml (18-ounce) bottle, $65 for two, $170 for six. drinkghia.com

+Lyre’s Aperitif Rosso and Italian Orange: Lyre’s makes a range of nonalcoholic spirits, and several are quite good.
+My favorites are these two.
+While they’re on the sweeter side, they make for lovely stand-ins for some of the red Italian bitters and are terrific mixed with soda or tonic — or with a nonalcoholic gin. $36 for a 700-ml (24-ounce) bottle, $184 for six. lyres.com

 More from Voraciously: